Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Why is Spectrum a great place for women, at all career levels, to launch or grow their sales careers?

 While the sales field and telecom industry tend to be male-dominated, I’ve found Spectrum to be a supportive and effective workplace to succeed.
 I’ve personally developed strong connections with female counterparts across the country, forming a network of collaboration, encouragement, and celebration.
-I love the tenacity each of these women possesses.
+I love the tenacity each of these women possess.
 It’s an uplifting dynamic that gets me even more excited about what I do.

 For example, in celebration of Women’s History Month, one of our sales leaders and I cohosted a virtual meeting to recognize our female managers and sales associates.
 It was a fun opportunity for connection, recognition, and inspiration.